 Typically, adults can’t petition the court to remove their names from the sex offender registry.
 However, if you were pardoned or wrongfully convicted of a sex offense, you might be eligible to pursue removal.

-Under most circumstances, the only individuals eligible to ask the court to remove their name from the registry are minors tried and convicted of a sex crime in juvenile court.
-If you were a minor at the time of the offense and were tried as an adult, you won’t qualify.
+Under most circumstances, the only individuals usually eligible to ask the court to remove their name from the registry are minors tried and convicted of a sex crime in juvenile court.
+If you were a minor at the time of the offense and were tried as an adult, you won’t likely qualify.

 Factors Considered for Removing Someone’s Name from the Sex Offender Registry

 According to 730 ILCS 150/2, a judge will review a range of factors to determine whether they can remove a convicted sex offender’s name from the Illinois Sex Offender Registry.
 These factors include:

 - Victim impact statements;

 - Evidence of rehabilitation by the adjudicated juvenile delinquent;

 - Risk assessment a licensed evaluator performed under the Sex Offender Evaluation and Treatment Provider Act;